aakoch/chai-equal-for-long-text/README.md

 I needed something a little better for long strings and couldn't find anything.
 If you find something better, let me know. 🙂

+## Disclaimer?

+Assertion is only done on strings greater than 20 characters.
+Otherwise this calls the original method.

 ## Usage

 ```js